-The care is provided by professional and licensed nurses, and therapists.
+Professional and licensed nurses, and therapists provide the care.
 The aides providing care by the “skilled” home care agency must be certified.
-This means they must have some specialized training to perform the duties required of the position.
+This means they must have some specialized training… to perform the duties required of the position.

-In most cases, insurance will cover ‘skilled” services, if you meet the qualifications for the benefits under your policy.
-It is always important to check with your insurance carrier about your financial responsibility and the co pays amounts for visits that you receive.
+In most cases, insurance will cover ‘skilled” services… if you meet the qualifications for the benefits under your policy.
+Always check with your insurance carrier about your financial responsibility.
+There may be co pay amounts for visits that you receive.

-There is a little known Medicare only benefit that is utilized very little, but is a benefit to those with dementia.
+There is a little known Medicare only benefit that is utilized not utilized very often.
+But is a benefit to those with dementia.
 Again, you must have Medicare.
-There is a chronic care program under the Medicare program that very few home care companies may even be aware exists.
+There is a chronic care program under the Medicare program.
+Very few home care companies may even be aware exists.